gregdan3/gregdan3.github.io/pages/blog/innovation-and-imitation.md

 ### good artists copy...

-This is all to say that I yanked the format for this static website from my friend Greg's github:
+This is all to say that I yanked the format for this static website from my friend Greg's github.

 [gregdan3's Site](https://github.com/gregdan3/gregdan3.github.io)